How to Do Warrior III (Virabhadrasana III)

 Warrior III Basics

-Sanskrit Meaning:) Virabhadra (Hindu Warrior) Asana (Pose)
+Sanskrit Meaning: Virabhadra (Hindu Warrior) Asana (Pose)

 Yoga Level: Intermediate

-Pose Type: Standing Balance
+Pose Type: Standing balance

-Key Alignment Cues to Keep in Mind
+Key Alignment Cues

 1. Hips Square